Rocco2300/dungeon-diver/README.md

 - [ ] General refactoring
     - [X] Refactoring the game and world classes
     - [X] "Refactor" project directory structure
-- [ ] Improve turn taking
     - [ ] Improve attacking by using an "event manager"
     - [ ] Implement game manager to keep track of damage and items?
+- [X] Improve turn taking